artists use The rule of thirds to create dynamic compositions

 This would give us the 2:1 ratio of land to sky or land to water.

 That's what the artists were talking about in their writings back in the 1700s.
-This method of creating a composition has been used for centuries.

 create a secondary focal point

-In this painting the hummingbird and the flower are each placed near an intersection of the third lines.
+In this painting the hummingbird and the flower are placed diagonally across from each other.

 artists often use the rule of thirds as a shortcut